ajnafa/stan-sufficient-stats/README.md

 This github repository contains Stan code for typical and sufficient statistic-based implementations of Bayesian models for various likelihoods.
-Sufficient statistics are core characteristic of likelihoods that belong to the [exponential family](https://en.wikipedia.org/wiki/Exponential_family) and con be exploited to drastically reduce the computational cost of Bayesian inference.
-For a general overview of sufficient statistics, see section 25.9 of the [Stan User’s Guide](https://mc-stan.org/docs/stan-users-guide/exploiting-sufficient-statistics.html).
+Sufficient statistics are a core characteristic of likelihoods that belong to the [exponential family](https://en.wikipedia.org/wiki/Exponential_family) and can be exploited to drastically reduce the computational cost of Bayesian inference.
+For a general overview of sufficient statistics in Stan, see section 25.9 of the [Stan User’s Guide](https://mc-stan.org/docs/stan-users-guide/exploiting-sufficient-statistics.html).

 To download the development version of this repository, you can execute